velartrill/velartrill.github.io/orig/aftermath.md

 “Of course, come in.”

-_“Vala solliv ashi aftare._” The woman inclines her head, doffing her beret and stepping inside.
+_“Vala solliv ashi atre._” The woman inclines her head, doffing her beret and stepping inside.
 She closes the door behind her.
 “I’m Mediator Meduin Nuspani Soshpiri,” she says, stepping closer to the hospital bed and touching Savren softly on the arm.
 “It’s good to finally meet you.”

 Weakly, Savren returns the gesture.
 “Here to brutally interrogate me and see if I’ve been contaminated by foreign ideas, ma’am?” she replies teasingly.